 Finding a beginners banjo is very hard to do if you don’t know what to look for.
 This is true of many things; here’s a real life story that illustrates my point.
 I remember getting my sons some sleeping bags when they were in the Boy Scouts.
 I actually bought 8 sleeping bags over time for them.
 Why?
 Because I didn’t know a thing about a good sleeping bag and the poor things froze to death.
 Finally my husband intervened and bought them 2 mummy bags.
 Voila!
 No more useless purchases!
-So to prevent you from buying a banjo that will not support your heart’s desire to make music, let’s see if I can give you just a few pointers to make it easier.
+So to prevent you from buying a banjo that will not support your heart’s desire to make music, let’s see if I can give you just a few pointers to make it easier so you can begin to play the banjo today.

 Many of the banjos made focus on glossy finish, fancy inlays, shiny hardware.
 Why?
 Because those distract the beginner from the features that are most important.
 But being a beginner, you are not sure what is most important.
 Think about the following: